spyros-briakos/Multilabel_StackOverflow_Tag_Classification/README.md

 For a more sophisticated model we opted from HuggingFace library BERTforSequenceClassification architecture with **BERT 'bert-base-uncased'** model.
 Our choice is justified by the fact that we have a multilabel classification problem and also BERT is very popular for text classification.

+just a few epochs more could lead to a bit better results